roman-milk/roman-milk.github.io/michelles-story.md

+===

- ****** Michelle's Story Ch.
-02 ****** bydawn1958© Michelle actually thought her turmoil was over for the evening after she had succumbed to Buru's degrading demands, but she was sadly mistaken.
+Michelle actually thought her turmoil was over for the evening after she had succumbed to Buru's degrading demands, but she was sadly mistaken.
 Once the party guests left, she was forced to go with Sarge and his son to a private bedroom.
 Michelle lay on the bed feeling immensely guilty for what happened, but she was also thoroughly embarrassed for the way she surrendered to Sarge's sexual demands.
 Then the images of a mature, experienced woman falling under the control of a mere teenager flashed through her head.
 Despite her resolve not to let her emotions get carried away, the boy made her orgasm like a little schoolgirl.

  Then the drastic visualization of Sarge making Michelle his personal slave materialized.
 Michelle remembered how she talked dirty to the man and how she willingly climaxed with Sarge's dangerous pecker buried deep in her inner being.
 She shivered realizing that she did not hesitate or struggle when Sarge detailed the entire night to her.
 The man scripted what she would do with his son and she freely cooperated.